Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Limitations

+Balancing generalization and specificity is a common challenge across many methods.
+ZSP was developed to address the complexities of annotation codebooks and the inefficiencies in training annotators.
+This led to streamlined annotation, such as labeling an event as PROTEST instead of DEMAND for a protest related to rights, aided by the Conflict Override rule which simplifies complex annotation notes into machine-understandable rules.
+To maintain a balance between complexity and adaptability, we included only the most frequently used rules from the codebook.

+Our approach's broader applicability, particularly in political science and related fields where codebooks are traditionally used to train annotators \cite{acled,gunviolence,parolin20213m}, underscores the practicality of our method in streamlining data labeling.
+We are optimistic that combining established codebooks or knowledgebases with language models can extend to other domain-specific data.
+For instance, in legal studies, this approach can enhance the classification of legal documents by leveraging codified laws and regulations.
+In healthcare, it can aid in categorizing patient records and medical literature using clinical codebooks.
+In media studies and communication, it can support media content analysis by categorizing articles, broadcasts, and social media posts using thematic or sentiment-related codebooks.

-While our accomplishments are noteworthy, we recognize challenges for zero-shot models in classifying semantically non-mutually exclusive fine-grained labels due to the intensive hypothesis engineering required.
-We addressed these challenges through the codebook's attainable expertise.
-For tasks lacking accessible knowledge bases or featuring nuanced labels, hybrid methods such as integrating ZSP or ChatGPT with few-shot learning, pattern-matching, or in-context learning could effectively address tasks of varying complexity, reducing human efforts.
+However, challenges persist in zero-shot models when classifying semantically non-mutually exclusive fine-grained labels due to the intensive hypothesis engineering required.
+We addressed these challenges through the codebook's attainable expertise, but ZSP may struggle with tasks lacking accessible domain knowledge bases or those with overly nuanced and ambiguous labels.
+For example, classifying subcategories of ASSAULT (crime vs. attack vs. kidnap) or distinguishing peace protests from riots may require as many hypotheses as keywords \cite{barker-etal-2021-ibm,radford-2021-case}.
+For such tasks, hybrid methods such as integrating ZSP or ChatGPT with few-shot learning, pattern-matching, or in-context learning could effectively address tasks of varying complexity, reducing human efforts.
 Future work will focus on exploring these hybrid methods.

+Our exploration of ChatGPT models highlights the trade-off between generalizability and precision.
+While ChatGPT can adapt to any task with its chat-style format, it may sacrifice precision compared to NLI models.
+Due to time constraints and cost considerations, we did not investigate multi-turn interactions to enhance ChatGPT's precision, leaving this for future research.
+Nonetheless, both zero-shot models show promising potential to surpass traditional dictionary-based methods and annotation-driven supervised learning.

+In selecting comparative methods, we included the most pertinent and recent ones that meet the specific needs of our task.
+Political event coding differs significantly from NLP event extraction tasks, such as those using the popular ACE dataset, in the availability of directly comparable studies.
+The prevailing methodologies in ACE event extraction are predominantly supervised and don't easily align with our unique ontology.
+Our investigation focuses on exploring the effectiveness of zero-shot models in event coding rather than achieving the highest accuracy through supervised approaches.
+Adapting existing zero-shot methods, designed with ACE contexts in mind, to our distinct requirements presents distinct challenges.
+Moving forward, we plan to expand our baseline comparisons in future studies.